javiertuya/selema/README.md

 }
 ```

-NOTE: If SeleniumManager is confgured to manage one driver per class (see below)
+NOTE: If SeleManager is confgured to manage one driver per class (see below)
-an additional rule must be declared just after SeleniumManager instantiation:
+an additional rule must be declared just after SeleManager instantiation:

 ```
 	@ClassRule public static LifecycleJunit4Class cw = new LifecycleJunit4Class(sm);